zrlstone/100-days-of-code-log/log.md

 ## 100 Days Of Code - Log
+### Day 11: 15 JAN 2021

+**Today's Progress**: Just hackerrank challenges today.
+Covered arrays and recursion.

+**Thoughts**: Enjoying learning different algorithms and their implementation.

+### Day 10: 14 JAN 2021

+**Today's Progress**: Le Wagon work on javascript plugins.
+Did some hackerrank challenges in python.

+**Thoughts**: Want to build more front-end stuff with vanilla CSS to practice

 ### Day 9: 13 JAN 2021

 **Today's Progress**: Added graphql to link blog md posts to the blog page of the site.